 As before, the key metric for this analysis is the spread in TVPI.
-We construct portfolios using a "vintage spread" concept, where portfolios range from containing funds of one distinct vintage year to funds of six distinct vintage years.
+We construct portfolios using a "vintage spread" concept, where portfolios range from containing funds of one distinct vintage years to funds of six distinct vintage years.
 We use six distinct vintage years because the Transaction Portfolio contains funds from six different vintage years.
 The launch years 2004 through 2013 (inclusive) were available for this analysis, and all ten were used equally.
 For each launch year and vintage spread (that is, for each combination of launch year and portfolio construction comprising a different number of vintage years), we generate 1,000 simulated portfolios.
 Each portfolio contains only six funds.
 This ensures that simulated portfolios are not already diversified by containing a large number of funds, but still allows portfolios to contain up to the same number of distinct vintage years as the Transaction Portfolio.
-As with the diversification by portfolio size analysis, 1,000 simulations are used to balance generating meaningful results with keeping the final dataset of 60,000 simulated portfolios (i.e., 1,000 simulations each for 6 vintage spreads across 10 launch years) to a manageable size.
+As with the diversification by portfolio size analysis, 1,000 simulated portfolios (i.e., 1,000 simulations each for 6 vintage spreads across 10 launch years) to a manageable size.